onox/orka/docs/windows-input/gamepads.md

 If a gamepad has a motion sensor, then `Is_Present` will return `True`, otherwise it will return `False`.
-If a motion sensor is pressent, then the component `Axes` will contain the raw values.
+If a motion sensor is present, then the component `Axes` will contain the raw values.
-`X`, `Y`, and `Z` are the measured acceleration values in *g*'s, where *g* is the gravitational acceleration constant (1 g = 9.81 m/s^2).
+`X`, `Y`, and `Z` are the measured acceleration values in *g*'s, where *g* is the gravitational acceleration constant (1 g = 9.81 m/s^2^).
 `Rx`, `Ry`, and `Rz` are the measured angular velocity in degrees per second.

 If the hardware has been polled with a `DT` greater than 0.0, then `Has_Pose` will